Skip to content

 Ready for a little surprise?
 Here is Bavarian Cream on an exterior:

 Brighter than you thought?
 Me too!
-The blue door and cooler white trim definitely emphasizes the yellow in Bavarian Cream.
+The blue door and cooler white trim definitely emphasizes the buttery yellow undertone in Bavarian Cream.

 Sherwin Williams Alabaster